 A 2010 randomized study of 21 people with chronic neuropathic pain found that patients experienced “significant improvements” when consuming three daily doses of 25mg of 9.4% THC cannabis.

 Other studies have had less encouraging results.
 A 2008 study found that higher-THC strains have the ability to lessen the amount of REM sleep.
 A more recent study, from 2015, determined that regular cannabis use can actually impair sleep.

 A 2014 University of Glasgow study of chronic pain expanded its subject pool to 246 patients.
-Instead of using smoked cannabis flower, researchers used a sublingual THC/CBD spray during the 15-week, double-blind, placebo-controlled group study.
+Instead of smoking cannabis flower, the research subjects used a sublingual THC/CBD spray during the 15-week, double-blind, placebo-controlled group study.
 Overall, the researchers found that “a meaningful proportion of otherwise treatment-resistant patients” experienced improvements in their sleep.

 A 2006 analysis of rheumatoid arthritis patients using cannabis found that the cannabis-based drug Sativex improved sleep.
 Data from a 2014 open study of 22 patients indicated that cannabis may improve sleep in Parkinson’s patients as well.

 Epilepsy is another condition where cannabis has been reported to help patients.
 A cannabis study of 190 adults with epilepsy found that 75% of subjects experienced significant improvement in sleep.
 Indeed, poor sleep or lack of sleep can increase one’s risk of having a seizure.